Solid client protocol

 The Solid Client Protocol specification defines the following terms.
 These terms are referenced throughout this specification.

-Refers to an application that follows this client protocol.
+Refers to an application that follows this .

 The DFC Solid Cient Protocol refers to this specification: the document you are currently reading.